chrismdp/cardpirates/rules/index.md

 Find a space on the ground or a table.
 Take your pack of cards, remove the Aces and place them to one side.

-Lay out 36 cards face down in a 6 x 6 rectangle.
+Lay out 25 cards face down in a 5 x 5 rectangle.
 This rectangle represents *the high seas*.
 There are four *islands* on the sea, represented at by the four Aces.
-Place each of these face up on each corner of the rectangle, one in from the edge, like this:
+At each corner place a face up Ace instead of a face down card, like this:

 ![setup](../assets/setup.png)

 These upturned Aces will be replaced by other face cards during the game: cards placed on the map face-up in this way are collectively known as *island cards.*

-Place each player's counter on one island on the sea - this represents their *ship*.
+Place each player's counter on an island - this represents their *ship*.
 In two player games put the players on diagonally opposite islands.

-Deal the remaining cards to the players.
+Deal 12 of the remaining cards to the players.
 In 2 player games each player should have 6 cards, in 3 player games each should have 4 cards and in 4 player games each will have 3 cards.
-In [solo play](#variant-solo-play) the player will have all 12 extra cards.
+In [solo play](#variant-solo-play) the player will have all 12 cards.

+Place the remaining 15 cards face down beside the board - this is the *card stack.*

 ## The cards